 Industries such as hospitality and manufacturing may often have significant shifts in demand for staff, sometimes at the last minute.
+These changes in demand ultimately lead to unpredicted scheduling changes.
 Sometimes, more guests show up to an event, which may require an increase in staff present.
 Without sufficient backup, staff may create a curb on guests allowed, which would reduce the financial welfare generated.
 Likewise, there might be a case where a machine in the manufacturing process breaks down and requires repair.
 Although this might prevent staff from working, you still have to pay them for the hours present in the workplace.
 This, too, creates a financial burden for the employer who had initially scheduled their shifts.

 Decreased customer/client satisfaction